temporalio/documentation/docs/cli/cmd-options.md

 ## color

-when to use color: auto, always, never. (default: auto)
+When to use color: auto, always, never. (default: auto)

 ## concurrency

 Request concurrency.

-## config

-Path to config directory.

 ## context-timeout

-An optional timeout for the context of an RPC call (in seconds). (default: 5)
+An optional timeout for the context of an RPC call (in seconds).

 ## cron